Diyasha22/MyEducationalWebsite/README.md

 # MyEducationalWebsite
-Its a front end design of an educational website from scratch with HTML &amp; CSS only
+Its a front end design of an educational website from scratch with HTML &amp; CSS only, without any frameworks.